-We construct from chiral effective field theory two- and three-body forces a microscopic global nucleon-nucleus optical potential suitable for reactions involving radioactive isotopes.
-Within the improved local density approximation and without any adjustable parameters, we begin by computing local proton and neutron optical potentials for 1800 target nuclei in the mass range 12 < A < 242 and for energies between
+We develop for the first time a microscopic global nucleon-nucleus optical potential with quantified uncertainties suitable for analyzing nuclear reaction experiments at next-generation rare-isotope beam facilities.
+Within the improved local density approximation and without any adjustable parameters, we begin by computing proton-nucleus and neutron-nucleus optical potentials from a set of five nuclear forces from chiral effective field theory for 1800 target nuclei in the mass range 12≤A≤242 for energies between 0 MeV